-Keeping Zahawi in cabinet during tax probe is ‘insanity’ – ex-minister
+Keeping Nadhim Zahawi in cabinet during tax probe is ‘insanity’ ex-minister warns

-Tory MPs say Sunak risks looking ‘indecisive’ over Zahawi tax row
+Is Sunak about to dump Zahawi?
+Tory MPs say PM risks looking ‘indecisive’ over tax row

-Former chancellor ‘should stand aside and let the investigation run its course’ says Caroline Nokes
+No 10 hardens line on embattled Tory chairman after new details of tax scandal emerged

-Rishi Sunak is facing a backlash from his own MPs over the decision to keep Nadhim Zahawi in the cabinet despite ordering an investigation into his tax affairs.
+The Prime Minister is facing a backlash from his own MPs over the decision to keep the Tory chairman in the cabinet despite ordering an investigation into his tax affairs.

+No 10 appears to be hardening its line on the embattled former chancellor after new details of the tax scandal emerged.

-As pressure on the prime minister mounted, Downing Street also declined to say he was confident the former chancellor had always been honest about his finances.
+Just a week ago the PM was defending Mr Zahawi in the Commons.
+But as pressure on Mr Sunak mounts, Downing Street declined to say he was confident Mr Zahawi had always been honest about his finances.

 One former minister warned it was “insanity” to have a potentially lengthy investigation into Mr Zahawi hanging over the government.

-Another said most Tory MPs believed he should not stay as Conservative party chairman and the prime minister risked looking “indecisive” by keeping him in post.
+Another said most Tory MPs believed he should not stay as Conservative Party chair and the prime minister risked looking “indecisive” by keeping him in post.

 Former Tory leader Lord Hague also called for the probe’s findings to be produced “very quickly” after No 10 said Sir Laurie Magnus, Mr Sunak’s new ethics adviser, had been given no deadline.